 How To Reach Chrissi Island

-It’s not necessary to pre-book as you’ll be asked by numerous sales people if you want to go to Chrissi Island as you walk along the seafront of Ierepetra thought for peace of mind in August, and if travelling a distance especially for Chrissi island, you may wish to pre-book.
+It’s not necessary to pre-book as you’ll be asked by numerous salespeople if you want to go to Chrissi Island as you walk along the seafront of Ierepetra thought for peace of mind in August, and if traveling a distance especially for Chrissi island, you may wish to pre-book.

-All of the tourist boats dock on the South side of the island at the only port (think pier) called Vougious Mati so occasionally boats do have to queue to let passengers disembark.
-From the port, where you’ll find a taverna, the nearest organised beach called Belegrina or Chrissi Ammos (Golden Sand) is an easy 5 minute walk following a path through the fragrant cedar trees to reach the North side of the island.
+All of the tourist boats dock on the Southside of the island at the only port (think pier) called Vougious Mati so occasionally boats do have to queue to let passengers disembark.
+From the port, where you’ll find a taverna, the nearest organized beach called Belegrina or Chrissi Ammos (Golden Sand) is an easy 5-minute walk following a path through the fragrant cedar trees to reach the Northside of the island.

 Vougiou Mati Beach